Yoast WordPress SEO Tutorial Paging Comments is Enabled created March 2014.

 To put things into perspective the article I mentioned earlier with 9,000+ comments when loaded with paged comments enabled uses around 80 database queries per page load, it would be thousands of database queries with pagination disabled.

-Take a look at the Google Page Speed Insights results for a Yoast article (click the thumbnail on the right for a large screenshot or the previous link to run the Google Page Speed Insights test yourself).
+Take a look at the Google Page Speed Insights results for a Yoast article (run the Google Page Speed Insights test yourself).
 I used the above Yoast article because it’s the first one I found with over 60 comments.

 The current results (March 2014) are awful, only 40/100 for mobile devices!!!
 Not much better for desktop results 61/100.